 Boise State University is committed to protecting the access, use, quality, and retention of the University’s Data.
 The University’s data are a valuable institutional asset and must be maintained and protected for the purpose of carrying out institutional business.
 The University has established a Data Governance Committee to establish governing operating standards, policies, and ethical use, representing the broad interests of the University as a whole.
 The Data Governance Committee reports to the IT Governing/Governance Council (ITGC).

 3.1 Data Governance Committee (DGC)

 The DGC is the managing authority for the establishment of University operating standards, policies, and values to promote and guide effective and responsible data governance.

 Items of information that are collected, maintained, and utilized by the University for the purpose of carrying out institutional business.
-This includes Data that is aggregated into metrics relevant to operations, planning, or management of any unit at Boise State University.
-Research data independently collected by faculty for research is not within the scope of Data or Institutional Data.
+This includes data that is aggregated into metrics relevant to operations, planning, or management of any unit at Boise State University.
+Research data independently collected by faculty for research is not within the scope of Institutional Data.